Guernsey, Channel Islands

 Payment of tax

-In Guernsey, tax is payable in two instalments, on 30 June and 31 December in the year of charge (calendar year).
+The Guernsey Revenue Service issues interim assessments with tax payable in four instalments due by the 15th day after the end of the relevant quarter in the year of charge (i.e. 15 April, 15 July, 15 October, and 15 January).
 If liabilities have not been determined, this may necessitate initially raising estimated assessments based on prior year figures and raising a final assessment when the figures are agreed.
 Once the Revenue Service has received the company’s income tax return, they will issue an assessment detailing the final balancing income tax payment due.
 This amount will be due to be paid within 30 days of the issuing of the final assessment.

 Tax audit process